Tuesday, April 7, 2026

 Latin: Fasenmyer

-• 3rd/4th Grade - Chapter 7 of Minimus!
+• 3rd/4th Grade - Review Chapter 7 and begin Chapter 9 of Minimus

 PE